 Students who want to qualify in both research and the practical application of engineering and management may earn the MS and MEM degrees simultaneously by completing all the requirements of both degrees.
 A separate application to the MEM program is required; the student should work out course choices and funding plans for each degree.
-Interested students should contact the director of the MEM program.
+Interested students should contact MEM Director.